AlaskaAirlines/WC-Generator/docs/devSetup.md

 ### Clone a repo

-Let's clone an Auro repo so that we know everything works.
+Let's clone an Auro repo to test out the new setup.
 I like to put all my repos in a `/git` directory, but it's up to you how to organize your code.
-The following commands will make a git directory, clone the auro-button repo into it, and open it in VS Code.
+The following commands will create a Git directory, clone the `auro-button` repo into it, and open it in VS Code.

 ```sh
 cd ~